+The planning system is used to make decisions about the future development and use of land in our towns, cities and countryside.
 It considers where development should happen, where it should not and how development affects its surroundings.
-The system balances competing demands to make sure that land is used and developed in the public's long-term interest.
+The system balances different interests to make sure that land is used and developed in a way that creates high quality, sustainable places.

 Scotland's planning system has undergone the most significant modernisation in over 60 years.
 The overall aim is delivery of a planning service that is efficient, inclusive, fit for purpose and sustainable.